Urban fiction: Emergence of contemporary urban fiction

 As the demographics of urban cities shifted, so did that of urban fiction.
 Contemporary urban fiction was (and largely still is) a genre written by African Americans.
 In the research paper "Urban Underworlds: A geography of twentieth-century American literature and culture," Thomas Heise explores how urban settings in literature reflect "pathologized identities and lurid fears" and why American cities have been selectively targeted as "urban underworlds" in representations of urban fiction.

-In the 1970s, during the culmination of the Black Power movement, a jailed Black man named Robert Beck took the pen name Iceberg Slim and wrote Pimp, a dark, gritty tale of life in the inner-city underworld.
+In the 1970s, during of the Black Power movement, a jailed Black man named Robert Beck took the pen name Iceberg Slim and wrote Pimp, a dark, gritty tale of life in the inner-city underworld.
 While the book contained elements of the Black Power agenda, it was most notable for its unsparing depiction of street life.
 Iceberg Slim wrote many other novels and attained an international following.
 Some of the terminology he used in his books crossed over into the lexicon of Black English.

 Hip hop

 During the 1980s and early 1990s, urban fiction in print experienced a decline.
-However, one could make a cogent argument that urban tales simply moved from print to music, as hip hop music exploded in popularity.
-Of course, for every emcee who signed a recording contract and made the airwaves, ten more amateurs plied the streets and local clubs, much like urban bards, griots, or troubadours telling urban fiction in an informal, oral manner rather than in a neat, written form.

-One of the most famous emcees, Tupac Shakur, is sometimes called a ghetto prophet and an author of urban fiction in lyrical form.
-Shakur's early poetry was posthumously compiled into a volume titled The Rose That Grew from Concrete in 1999.

-Modern hip-hop literature in print form is a thriving and popular genre.
-Many non-fiction publications from figures in the hip-hop realm such as Russell Simmons, Kevin Liles, LL Cool J, and FUBU founder Daymond John feature prominently in this genre.
+By 2009, modern hip-hop literature was a thriving and popular genre.
+Many non-fiction publications from figures in the hip-hop realm such as Russell Simmons, Kevin Liles, LL Cool J, and FUBU founder Daymond John feature prominently.
 Karrine Steffans and shock jock Wendy Williams have written blockbuster books for this audience.
 Both Steffans and emcee 50 Cent have had such success with their books that they were given their own imprints to usher in similar authors, such as for 50 Cent's G-Unit Books.